LucasDelfino92/morrowindsharp/modlist.md

 ### CLEANING NOTES

-The following plugins are dirty and require cleaning.
-[Follow the instructions here](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins) on how to clean plugins using TESTool and tes3cmd.

 - **Clean Atmospheric Delights.esp**
-- **correctUV Ore Replacer 1.0.esp**: don't bother cleaning it if using Graphic Herbalism - MWSE and OpenMW Edition, as this plugin should be disabled.
-- **Creeper the drummer.esp**
 - **Morrowind Anti-Cheese.ESP**
-- **Nordic Chest Replacer.esp**
 - **QL_SevenGracesShrines.esp**
 - **ReclamationsInHolamayan.esp**
 - **Talos Cult Revised.esp**

-The following plugins require additional TESAME cleaning.
-[Follow the instructions here](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#cleaning-plugins) on how to delete records using TESAME.

-- **Nordic Chest Replacer.esp**: delete the following records:
-    - Cell **Solstheim, Bloodskal Barrow**

 ### CONFLICT NOTES